 Growing And Drying Your Own Italian Herb Seasoning

-When I first started vegetable gardening, herbs were an afterthought.
+When I first started gardening, herbs were an afterthought.
 I was far more interested in growing great vegetables than I was the seasoning I'd use to cook them with.
-But after realizing one can only grow so much zucchini, and after watching the cost of quality herbs rise in the store, I began devoting more and more garden space to herbs.
+But after realizing one can only use so much zucchini, and after watching the cost of quality herbs rise in the store, I began devoting more and more garden space to herbs.
 It's become especially good now that I've found a favorite technique for drying herbs, and a favorite recipe for the combo we use most often: Italian Herb Seasoning.

 Every year, I grow a healthy amount of basil, oregano, thyme, parsley and rosemary which we use fresh when we have it.
 And as the season goes on, I bring in batches to dry and store for fall when I typically make a big batch of Italian Herb Seasoning.